Human-Centered Autonomy for UAS Target Search: Methodology

-While the set of $\mathcal{P}$ and $\mathcal{O}$ help define the estimates and add features to the environment, we need the observable set of $\mathcal{S}$ to tie the known feature components $\Phi$ and $\Psi$ to their respective unknown weightings $\theta$ and $\Delta$.
+While the set of $\mathcal{P}$ and $\mathcal{O}$ \ICRAedit{initialize} the estimates and add features to the environment, the observable set of $\mathcal{S}$ help tie the known feature components $\Phi$ and $\Psi$ to their respective unknown weightings $\theta$ and $\Delta$.
 We assume that each $g$ must reach a specific threshold of an operator's optimal positive or negative preference for it to be provided as a reference.
 We therefore model $p(S_g|\theta,\Delta,\Phi_g,\Psi_g)$ as a logistic function in equations \ref{eq: points_pos} and \ref{eq: points_neg} with $r_g$ defined as in equation \ref{eq: reward},

-To define $\Phi$, geographic features can be extracted using publicly available government and open source datasets.
-A geographical information system software, such as ArcGIS, integrates a selected set of information, which is chosen to contain roads, trails, structures, stream lines, water bodies, and tree canopy.
+To define $\Phi$, geographic features can be extracted using publicly available government and open source datasets from across the world.
+A geographical information system software, such as ArcGIS, can integrate a \ICRAedit{subset of information for a specific area, such as a county or an agency's jurisdiction.
+For this work, we consolidate information on} roads, trails, structures, stream lines, water bodies, and tree canopy.
 We aim to create a set of $\Phi_g$ that accurately maps an operator's perspective of their respective value, which includes each $g$'s proximity to a relevant feature.
-Therefore for each $g$ with a given resolution, we determine the distance, $d$, to the closest respective feature, $f$, to inform an adjacency metric, calculated as $\Phi_{f,g} = \exp(\frac{-d}{\textit{resolution}})$.
-All of the geoprocessing can be performed offline and saved into a resolution specific database.
+Therefore for each $g$ with a given resolution, we determine the distance, $d$, to the closest respective feature, $f$, informing an adjacency metric, calculated as $\Phi_{f,g} = \exp(\frac{-d}{\textit{resolution}})$.
+The geoprocessing can be performed offline and saved into a resolution specific database.